Testing honeypots using Multipass

 Step 4: Deploy a honeypot seed

-Rather than repeat the instructions for this step, I'll guide you to read them here: Deploying a honeypot seed
+Rather than repeat the instructions for this step, I'll guide you to read them here: Planting a VM honeypot seed

 Step 5: Simulate an event